Myndex/TuttleAndButtle/README.md

 This statement is incomplete, and not accurate.
 There is a list of pre-qualified fonts that fit the paradigm of actual accessibility.

 And there is a well defined procedure for qualifying alternate fonts, and is a task that only need be done once.
-The level of subjectivity is binary in nature, i.e. a font is either heavier or lighter than the reference, and determining this value as ±100 in weight is sufficient.
+The level of subjectivity is minimal, being binary in nature, i.e. a font is either heavier or lighter than the reference at a given weight, and determining this value as ±100 in weight is sufficient.

 But more importantly, the line claiming _"...excluding people with visual disabilities..."_ is as provocative as it is dishonest, with no basis in fact.

 > _<sub>Yatil:</sub>_
 > _How the APCA values convert to WCAG 3 ratings is not 100% clear to me.

+And yet Mr. Eggert has refused multiple good faith attempts to discuss the basis of the ratings, and merits of providing different levels of conformance.
+If it is not clear to him, he is being obtuse, and actively resiting the work, including the updated documentation.
+We have offered these obstructionists zoom call discussions to answer questions and show the research and basis for the work—that they have ignored these good faith attempts speaks volumes.

+> _<sub>Yatil:</sub>_
-The rating section in the draft (expand the “Rating for Luminance contrast between background and text” for more info) refers to the lookup table values and how you can not meet a number of them and still get a rating.
+> _The rating section in the draft (expand the “Rating for Luminance contrast between background and text” for more info) refers to the lookup table values and how you can not meet a number of them and still get a rating.
 (WCAG 3 aims to not have clear pass/fail criteria, but looser ratings, that give websites the opportunity to be a bit inaccessible and still conform to WCAG to a certain extent.)_

 **Logical fallacies:** _appeal to ignorance, reciting facts not in evidence, hasty generalization, false equivocation, red herring, straw man, direct falsehoods._